Well, this is what I think how this rope through block trick is done.

-Next, I closely observed how they perform the trick and handle the prop.
+Then I observed closely how they perform the trick and handle the prop.

-I can see all of them pulling or tugging the cord or rope, after they place the inverted U-shaped frame onto the stand.
+I can see all of them pulling or tugging the cord or rope, after they place the flat arch frame onto the stand.

-As the wooden block or cube has no gimmick, therefore I focused my probing on the rope, the elevated stand, and the handle-like inverted-U shaped frame.
+From there, I focused my attention on the rope, the elevated stand, and the flat arch frame.

 Houdini Block Escape By Magic Wagon Explained

-Even though the performers try to convince us that it is a regular rope by pulling it.
+The performers try to convince the viewers that it is a regular rope by pulling it.

 It is from this Jay’s World of Magic & Mystery video, I confirmed my suspicion about the gaffed rope.

-Before and after doing the trick, his left hand fingers and thumb keep holding or rather hiding the same area of the rope.
+Before and after doing the trick, his right hand fingers and thumb keep holding or rather hiding the same spot of the rope.

-At 1:18, the performer moves the white stiff rope off the camera view, and then returns at 1:20, bringing in a different supple rope.
+To retrieve the rope, you can see the performer pushes the white stiff rope off the camera view first, then returns with a different supple rope

-This is what magicians called it Switch or Switching.
+This is what magicians called it a Switch or Switching.

-This time he confidently pulling and swinging it at both ends.
+This time he can confidently pull and swing the rope at both ends.

 Snap Fastener Or Magnet

-For Pavel Super Walking Knot rope trick, it uses a snap fastener.
+But for Pavel Super Walking Knot rope trick, I think it uses snap fasteners, rather than magnets.

-But for this Houdini Block Escape, I think it uses a magnet.
+But for this Houdini Block Escape, I think it uses both snap fastener and magnets.

 Initially I though there might be a hidden rope running from one end of the side slot to the other via the base of the stand.

-Then I scrutinized the handle-like frame locking on top of the wooden block.
+Then I scrutinized at the flat arch frame which is placed on top of the wooden block.

 After watching the performance, I find it doesn’t really serve any function to the prop.

-After all, when they perform the trick, they just push or knock out the block of wood.
+After all, when they perform the penetration trick, they just give a light push or gently pull out the block of wood.

-To me, this frame is redundant, unless it is there to conspires with the trick.
+To me, this flat arch frame seems redundant, unless it is there to conspires with this rope off the block trick.